syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Getting-Started.md

 {% endtabs %}

 ### Adding back layer content
-The back layer holds actionable content (like navigation or filtration) that is relevant to the front layer.
-Back layer will be either fills the entire background or occupies based on content height.
+The back layer holds actionable content (navigation or filtration), which is relevant to the front layer.
+The back layer will either fill the entire background or occupy the background based on the content height.

-Add any layout such as StackLayout, AbsoluteLayout, RelativeLayout, or Grid to the back layer of the backdrop page.

 {% tabs %}